Reader in French Studies

 Freedom and the subject of theory symposium

-This two-day international symposium has a double focus: first, the situation of ‘theory’ today – literary, political, psychoanalytic, aesthetic and philosophical – and the way it relates to freedom.
+This two-day international symposium had a double focus: first, the situation of ‘theory’ today – literary, political, psychoanalytic, aesthetic and philosophical – and the way it relates to freedom.
 Second, the subject who theorises, with particular attention to the freedom of its constitution and development and to the mutual imbrication of subjectivity and theory.
-This event is focused, in particular, around the work of Christina Howells, who will be present to respond to papers.
-The symposium will take place in Venice at the Palazzo Pesaro-Papafava ('Warwick in Venice') over Tuesday 28th and Wednesday 29th March 2017.
+A publication is currently in preparation.
 For more information please see here.

 Special issue: The Anti-Police of Mai '68 Fifty Years On

 This fiftieth anniversary special issue of Modern & Contemporary France, which I am guest-editing, is scheduled for publication in May 2018.
-Contributors investigate what the issue identifies as the movement's 'anti-police' and explore its legacy in the subsequent history of French policing.
+Contributors investigate what the issue identifies as the movement's 'anti-police'.

 I am currently a member of the Editorial Board of Modern & Contemporary France and the Advisory Board of Oxford Bibliographies in Literary and Critical Theory.